Subject (Course): International Trade and Doing Business in Niger, Niamey

 - To develop a business plan for the Nigerien Market

-Sample of the subject - Doing Business in Niger
+Sample of the subject - Foreign Trade and Doing Business in Niger

 Subject Description: Foreign Trade and Business in Niger - Niamey.